467: No Such Thing As Free Laundry

 Don't recall that.

-But then do go
+but then do go.

 Now, someone has replied to that saying, I'm on episode 39.
+She has never been polite.

 I think there is one episode, I remember editing it, where you're polite for about two-thirds of the episode, and then for the final third of the episode, you just go completely off the rails.
+Really?

 And it was the episode when you drank a pint of champagne before the show.
+No, well, that was an early one, one of our first live shows.

 I think it might have been our actual first live show, or maybe our second.